wanhuda/Business-Analyst--junior-.xlsx/README.md

 # Introduction
-This project was conducted to analyse the business trend of a store throughout two years of its operation (2019-2020).
-This project contains two dataset of each respective year.
+This project analyzes the business performance of a retail store over two years (2019–2020) using sales and customer transaction data.
+The goal is to understand revenue trends, product performance, and customer behavior, and to translate these insights into practical business recommendations.

 # Executive Summary
 This report address business trend of a store

 # Objectives

-1. To investigate the client purchasing power/pattern
-2. To see top selling product to improve marketing for those product
+1. Analyze customer purchasing patterns and purchasing power.
+2. Identify top-selling and high-growth products.
-3. To see growth of seller's revenue after the addition  of product  to the store
+3. Evaluate revenue growth after new product additions.
-4. To see customer retention value to the store
+4. Assess customer retention and value to the business.

 # Data Overview

 - **Data source** : [Kaggle](https://www.kaggle.com/datasets/sticktogethertm/business-analysis-junior)
+- **Period**: 2019 and 2020
+- **Tables**: One table per year
-- **Data size** : This dataset contains of two tables for each the year 0f 2019 and 2020 respectively.
-For each table, it collects the Order Number, Client ID, Product Code, Date of Delivery and Delivery Amount
+- **Key fields**: Order Number, Client ID, Product Code, Date of Delivery, Delivery Amount

-- **Limitations and challenge** : Data collected for only two years, thus make it not enough to study the trend throughout the years of store operation.
-A huge part of data were missing from the columns, making it possibly bias (?)
+# Limitations and Challenges
+- The dataset covers only two years, which limits long-term trend analysis.
+- A significant portion of records contained missing values.
+- Removing rows with missing data may introduce bias, but was necessary to ensure data accuracy.

 # Data Cleaning
 For this dataset, there were several cleaning steps that was done.

-- **Missing data** : Since for the most part of missing data, only one column data is available, all rows with missing data were deleted.
+- **Missing data** : Removed rows with missing critical fields
+- **Redundancies** : Eliminated duplicate records
-- **Redundancies** : All redundant data were eliminated
+- **Datatype** : Converted data types to ensure accurate calculations and analysis
-- **Datatype** : Upon checking the data, datatype conversion were done for further analysis and calculation

 # Analysis
-## 1. Total Earning in 2020 in Comparison with 2019
+## 1. Total Earning Comparison (2019 and 2020)
-To identify the total earning in 2020, I create a table that shows earning for each product for both year.
-Then, I sum the total earning.

 ```sql
 WITH year19 as (